quanterall/HaskellMaterials/README.md

 do my very best to answer, correct or otherwise handle it.
 Another avenue would be to create an issue or submit a pull request with the changes and/or questions.

+### Leave most of what you've heard at the door

+It's not uncommon for people to have opinions on Haskell.
+It's only slightly less common for people to share those opinions on the Internet.
+What you'll come to realize after using Haskell is that most of those opinions (good and bad) don't necessarily match real life.
+Haskell is more talked about than it is used and with that comes a certain "lore".

+Since it's very common to talk about Haskell without actually knowing it people are free to, for lack of a better word, make up attributes and characteristics.
+Unless someone has provably used Haskell for creating applications to solve problems, there is no reason to trust anything they say about the language (This actually applies to all languages and programming in general, but it's worth noting here specifically).

 ## Installing the build- and project management-tool `stack`

 [How to install Stack](https://docs.haskellstack.org/en/stable/README/#how-to-install) is a